rwebster85/algoteach.com/tools/RichPHPTests/README.md

 You can add methods to your test classes for setting up and tearing down any variables needed for each test.

 The `setUp()` and `tearDown()` methods are called before and after every test method, respectively. `setUpClass()` is called only once before any test methods in a class, and `tearDownClass()` is called only once after all test methods in a class have run.
-Make note of the visibility and retun types.
+Make note of the visibility and return types.

 ```php
 protected function setUp(): void {}